eugenetedkim/eugenetedkim/posts/nextjs-tailwindcss.md

 ---
 title: 'Building a Responsive Next.js Website Using Tailwind CSS'
-date: '2024-01-04'
+date: '2024-01-07'
 ---

-On this webLog, I'll be documenting the steps taken to build a responsive Next.js website using Tailwind CSS.
+On this blog post, I'll be documenting the steps taken to build a static responsive Next.js website using Tailwind CSS.
+This is a work in progress and this point in time, the app looks [like this](https://nextjs-tailwindcss-gamma.vercel.app/).

 ## Here are the steps taken: